reiserfs/sipwebhook/README.md

 # SIP Webhook Application

-Esta aplicação permite gerenciar webhooks e realizar chamadas SIP automaticamente com base em notificações recebidas de serviços como Uptime Kuma, Grafana e Oh Dear.
-Ela utiliza Flask para a API web e PJSUA para realizar as chamadas SIP.
+This application allows you to manage webhooks and automatically make SIP calls based on notifications received from services like Uptime Kuma, Grafana, and Oh Dear.
+It uses Flask for the web API and PJSUA to make SIP calls.

-## Funcionalidades
+## Features

-- Receber notificações via Webhook de Uptime Kuma, Grafana e Oh Dear.
+- Receive notifications via Webhook from Uptime Kuma, Grafana and Oh Dear.
-- Realizar chamadas SIP com mensagens de texto sintetizado (TTS).
+- Make SIP calls with synthesized text messages (TTS).
-- Documentação automática da API utilizando Swagger.
+- Automatic API documentation using Swagger.
-- Monitoramento do status das notificações e filas de chamadas.
+- Monitoring the status of notifications and call queues.

-## Configuração
+## Configuration

-### Pré-requisitos
+### Prerequisites

 - Python 3.11+
-- Bibliotecas instaladas a partir do `requirements.txt`
+- Libraries installed from `requirements.txt`

 ### Instalação